freshworks/marketplace-sample-apps/Freshcaller/Freshdesk-app/README.md

 ## Freshdesk app for Freshcaller

-Freshdesk app for freshcaller fetches curreent caller's email ID and fetches all tickets from Freshdesk
+Freshdesk app for Freshcaller fetches current caller's email ID and fetches all the tickets from Freshdesk